 The ADEA does not specifically prohibit an employer from asking an applicant’s age or date of birth.
 However, because such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.

-Age Discrimination in Colorado & Harassment in the Workplace: Under Colorado age discrimination laws, employers also cannot engage in workplace harassment due to a person’s age.
+Colorado Anti-discrimination Act – Harassment in the Workplace: Under Colorado age discrimination laws, employers also cannot engage in workplace harassment due to a person’s age.
 Unwanted behavior such as rude or offensive remarks, that are frequent and severe are off limits.
 These are all legal issues that could land employers in hot water for violating age discrimination laws during EEOC investigations.

 Do You Have Sound Employer Age Discrimination Policies?
 As a Colorado employer facing allegations from an employee that has been wrongfully terminated, you should also make sure that your employment policies do not result in a negative impact to employees or job applicants over the age of 40.